 The HBP Student Representatives & Ambassadors, supported by the HBP Education Programme, invite you to a virtual coffee/tea break featuring talks by young researchers for young researchers.
 The two 10-minute talks are followed by an interactive Q&A session with the audience.

 Interested?
-Make sure to register and watch the session on 5 November 14:00 CET!
+Make sure to register and join the session on 3 December 14:00 CET!

 Apply now to become a speaker in our next HBP Tea & Slides session!

 Present your work and raise your profile within and outside the HBP.
 As it is a crucial skill for researchers to present their work, this is a great opportunity to gain experience and to receive valuable feedback from your peers.
 You can also request a certificate from the HBP Education Programme if you want to add this experience to your CV.